 Graduation rates are published by the Integrated Postsecondary Education Data System (IPEDS) of the federal government.
-These rates represent the percentage of students enrolled full-time for the first time at any college who graduate within 150% of the time expected to complete a degree.
+These rates represent the percentage of full-time students enrolled for the first time in college who graduate within 150% of the time expected to complete a degree.